Accessibility

 neodymium.lighthouse.assert.thresholdScore.seo=0.5

-You can also validate specific audits by listing them:
+Specific audits can also be validated by listing them:

 neodymium.lighthouse.assert.audits=link-text uses-http2 robots-txt